azizoid/zero-trust-tunnel-dashboard/SECURITY.md

 | ------- | ------------------ |
 | 0.x.x   | :white_check_mark: |

+### Go Version Requirements

+- **Minimum**: Go 1.21
+- **Recommended**: Go 1.24+ (includes fixes for standard library vulnerabilities)

+Note: Go 1.23.x contains known vulnerabilities in the standard library (crypto/x509, net/http, etc.) that are fixed in Go 1.24+.
+We recommend upgrading to Go 1.24+ for production use.

 ## Reporting a Vulnerability

 **Please do not report security vulnerabilities through public GitHub issues.**